 7. Lack of Exposure to Nature

 While living in busy cities has its benefits, doing so also makes it harder to access nature.
 It also has a negative effect on our health.
 However, you may lessen some of the detrimental effects if you make it a habit to go on hikes occasionally.
 According to studies, spending just fifteen minutes in nature might improve our attitude.
-Naturally, it also benefits your physical health because even just taking a lengthy outdoor stroll or bike ride will require a lot of energy.
+Naturally, it also benefits your physical health because even just taking a lengthy outdoor stroll or a ride on your Norco mountain bike will help build muscle and cardiovascular health which in turn will improve your health.

 8. Overdoing it With Sugar